lyrall/lyrall.github.io/psuite/bpl-guide.md

 ## Important Notes

 - As with the rest of these guides, this will be very Windows 10 oriented.
+- EVERYTHING here is important.
+If you do not understand these things first, you will have difficulty pirating.
 - I created this guide with the very tech-illiterate in mind.
 If you sit down, really have a good read of this guide, and still feel like you're reading a foreign language?
 Perhaps piracy just is not for you.
 Few exceptions in mind, piracy is always going to be an involved process.
 - If you feel pretty comfortable with everything across all my guides, you should check out these comprehensive collections of pirate resources:
     - [r/Piracy wiki](https://www.reddit.com/r/Piracy/wiki/index)